-She joined Dallas' Baylor Medical College faculty in 1939.
-When Baylor moved to Houston four years later, Dr. Fashena helped inaugurate UT Southwestern Medical Center and remained until her retirement nearly 40 years later.
+She joined Dallas’ Baylor University College of Medicine faculty in 1939.
+When Baylor moved to Houston four years later, Dr. Fashena helped inaugurate what would become UT Southwestern Medical Center and remained until her retirement nearly 40 years later.
 She became a full Professor in 1949 and held the title of Professor Emeritus after her retirement until her death in 2000.